emeyer121/StimulusModeling/README.md

 ## Neural Network Activations

 This function outputs the activations of each layer of a specific pre-trained neural network in response to test image.
-Currently supports AlexNet, VGG16, and resnet50 but can add more.
+Currently supports AlexNet, AlexNet_mouse, VGG, and resnet models but can add more.
+AlexNet_mouse uses a model from Nayebi et al. 2023 which uses contrastive learning and larger convolutional filters.

 ```
 activations = stf.transform_image(img_test, operation='NN', network='alexnet', layer_types=['Conv2d', 'Linear'], device='auto')